-Day in New Delhi with a native guide: (best things to see in Delhi)
+How to spend a day in New Delhi (best things to see in Delhi)

 This observatory was constructed in 1724.
 There are 13 architectural astronomy instruments.
 There are 4 of those in this observatory namely:

 - The Jayaprakash

 The Samrat Yantra known as the “king of instruments” is the largest and most imposing one of the Yantras. and stands at 20.73 meters high.
 It measures the apparent solar time or local time of a place using the sun.
 There was a whole lot more mumbo jumbo.
 I remember hearing the Yantra had an incline wall that was parallel to the earth’s axis and is flanked by the two semicircular quadrants with scales.
 I have put a little diagram in here to hopefully explain it ;-).
 I usually just check my wrist for the time :-), so he lost me totally.
 All l know is that it was very pretty to see, and l am glad it had a function as well :-).